jacomyal/sigma.js/plugins/sigma.plugins.design/README.md

 - Use accessors to find the right color schemes in the palette.
 - Register multiple styles before applying them anytime at once.
 - Index the nodes and edges properties on demand only, for performance reasons.
-- Undo any style.
+- Reset any style.
-- Chain all methods for concise (coding) style.
+- Chain all methods for concise coding style.

 See the live example using the API below:
 ![design](https://github.com/Linkurious/linkurious.js/wiki/media/design-live.gif)